Irrespective of the statutory basis on which you are applying for the waiver, make sure to read the common waiver application procedures first.

 USCIS will forward its decision directly to the Waiver Review Division of the U.S. Department of State.
 Only if USCIS makes a finding of persecution, the Waiver Review Division will proceed with the waiver recommendation under this basis.

-You can apply for a waiver based on persecution and exceptional hardship simultaneously.
+You cannot apply for a waiver based on persecution and exceptional hardship simultaneously.
 You may apply under only one of these two bases.

 Through USCIS Case Status Check online.